I am an undergraduate student of philosophy with expertise in sewing and study habits.

 - Clarity: Your thesis should be clear.
 Not only should it be easy to understand, but it should be introduced in your paper in a way that makes it clear that it is the thesis of the paper.
 As a reader, I should not get past the introductory paragraph and still not know what is being argued in the paper.

 - Concision: Your thesis should be concise.
 It should take up one to two sentences max for the average paper (5–8 pages).
 Don’t use too many decorative words or unneeded phrases.

 - Significance: Your thesis should be significant, not obvious.
 It should be something that can be disagreed with.
 You should not be arguing for something that is taken as fact in the academic world.

 - Modesty: While it should carry significance, it shouldn’t carry too much.
-A good thesis makes a point, but doesn’t reach too far.
-You should not try to make an argument that seeks to change the academic landscape surrounding your topic, nor should it be essentially opinionated e.g., “the best...,” “the most important.”
-This may seem counter-intuitive, but it advised because of the difficulty of supporting such arguments with evidence.
+A good thesis makes a point but doesn’t reach too far.
+You should not try to make an argument that seeks to change the academic landscape surrounding your topic, nor should it be essentially opinionated, e.g., “the best...,” “the most important.”
+This may seem counter-intuitive, but it is advised because of the difficulty of supporting such arguments with evidence.

 2. Make an Outline

 Outlines are underrated.
 They help keep you from getting “stuck” and also help you avoid rambling.
 The key is not to try to have an extremely clear-cut topic for every paragraph but to explain to yourself the purpose of writing each paragraph.
 For example, some paragraphs will be used to explain background information that helps your reader clearly understand what your paper is about.